poets-ai/elegy/README.md

 Deep Learning is evolving at an incredible rate, there is so much to do and so few hands.
 If you wish to contibute anything from a loss or metrics to a new awesome feature for Elegy just open an issue or send a PR!

 ## About Us
+We are a couple friends passionate about ML.

 ## License
 Apache